March 26, 2020

 This is very simple and is similar to the mind mapping idea, except the word is a word for today.

 Write a word in the middle of the page and then allow five other words to come and on each branch five and five more until you run out.
+Try this: Put SMILE into a mind map and see what words come up for you.

 Then you can write about what comes up for you.